lucianonooijen/dotfiles/README.md

 To install, make sure ZSH is installed, then run `./install`

+When running GNU+Linux with dwm, add the following to your crontab:
+`@hourly /home/<your_username>/.scripts/weatherupdate` with your username.

 ## Things I am working on right now

 * Make dwm keys the same as in readme